Iragavaram mandal: Administration

 Iragavaram mandal is administered under the Tanuku assembly constituency of Narsapuram and is one of the twelve mandals in the Narasapuram revenue division.

 Towns and villages

-According to the 2011 census, the mandal has 21 settlements, all of which are villages.
-Iragavaram is the largest and Garuvuguntakhandrika is the smallest in population.
+According to the 2011 census, the mandal has 21 settlements, all of which are villages and towns.
+Pekeru is the largest town and Garuvuguntakhandrika is the smallest in population.

 The settlements in the mandal are:

 Education

 The Mandal plays a major role in education for the rural students of the nearby villages.
 Primary and secondary school education is imparted by the government, aided by private schools, under the School Education Department of the state.
 As of the 2015–16 academic year, the mandal had more than 6,167 students enrolled in over 70 schools.